Banging Toolbox

 • Weighs only 2 pounds.

-• Has a durable grip.
+• Boasts a reliable, durable grip.

 • More pricey than others.